 Symmetric cryptography is the opposite of public-key cryptography.
 Two parties who want to communicate need exactly the same private key.
 Both of them use this key for encryption and decryption.
 Symmetric encryption is faster than public-key encryption, however, you have to securely exchange keys.
 AES is a well-known representative of symmetric cryptography.

 TLS (Transport Layer Security) allows secure data transfer via the internet.
 Nowadays, operators of servers should only allow TLS 1.2 and cipher suites supporting perfect forward secrecy as well as AEAD.
-The upcoming TLS 1.3 standard only offers cipher suites which provide PFS and AEAD.
+The new TLS 1.3 standard only offers cipher suites which provide PFS and AEAD.

 Commonly, vulnerabilities are exploitable security flaws in software or hardware.
-Well-known vulnerabilities receive names like Heartbleed, Shellshock or Stagefright.
+Well-known vulnerabilities receive names like Heartbleed, Shellshock or Stagefright and a CVE identifier.
 There aren’t always exploits available for vulnerabilities.
 A widespread system to classify the severity of vulnerabilities is CVSS.

 Whitelisting means that one denies all actions by default and explicitly allows certain actions.
 For instance, application whitelisting means that only explicitly allowed applications can be executed.
 The opposite is blacklisting.